 This is a pretty obvious rule.
 And it goes with pretty much every interaction with wild animals.
 Never feed them.
 Searching for prey is as important for wild animals like minke whales as eating them.

-Tourist feedings may cause minke whales to become dependent on them or cause health complications like obesity, malnutrition and many other diseases.
+Tourist feeding may cause minke whales to become dependent on them or cause health complications like obesity, malnutrition, and many other diseases.

 They are carnivores and they are very much capable of collecting prey and food by themselves.
 Remember, you are in their territory and not the other way around.